 Insuring Your Business Against Tort-Related Lawsuits

-A tort is a civil wrong, other than a breach of contract, which causes harm to someone.
-The injured party can seek compensation for the injury by suing the wrongdoer.
-Businesses may be sued as a result of torts committed by employees, partners, executive officers and other company principles.
-This article will describe the types of torts that can lead to lawsuits against businesses.
-It will also explain the types of tort-related lawsuits that are typically covered by liability insurance.
+A tort is a civil wrong (other than a breach of contract) that causes harm to someone.
+The injured party can seek compensation for the harm by suing the wrongdoer.
+Businesses are vicariously liable for torts committed by individuals acting on their behalf.
+Consequently, businesses are often sued as a result of torts committed by employees, partners, executive officers, and other company principals.

 A tort differs from a crime in a number of ways.
-First, a tort is a violation of civil law.
-It is committed against an individual.
-Responsibility is determined based on liability.
+First, a tort is an infringement of common law (or in some cases, a state statute) while a crime is a violation of criminal law.
+A tort is committed against an individual and the perpetrator's responsibility is determined based on liability.
 A crime is an act against society.
-While the victim of a crime is often an individual, the act is a violation of a public law.
+The victim of a crime may be an individual but the act is a violation of a public law.
 Responsibility for a crime is determined based on guilt.

-A third difference between torts and crimes is the burden of proof.
+Another difference between a tort and a crime is the burden of proof.
 To prove a person has committed a crime, the state must establish guilt beyond a reasonable doubt.
-In a civil case, the bar is considerably lower.
-The plaintiff need only prove that the defendant is liable based on a preponderance of the evidence.
-That is, the plaintiff must provide evidence demonstrating that it is more likely than not that the defendant is liable for the plaintiff's injury.
+The bar is considerably lower in a civil case as the plaintiff need only prove that the defendant is liable based on a preponderance of the evidence.
+That is, the plaintiff must show that it is more likely than not that the defendant is liable for the plaintiff's injury.

 Some acts may constitute a tort and a crime.
-For example, assault and battery are torts.
-In many states, these acts also qualify as crimes.
+For example, assault and battery are torts but also qualify as crimes in many states.

 Types of Torts